adigioacchino/sgDI-tector/README.md

 The folder "input_examples"
-contains a SARS-CoV-2 reference sequence (obtained from NCBI) fasta file, `NC_045512.2.fasta`.
-Moreover, an example of file that can be given as input with the -r or --sgRNA_Ref option is `NC_045512.2_sgRNA.fasta`: it is obtained from the same NCBI record, and it contains only the ORF known to be expressed thorugh sgRNAs. sgRNA families found by sgDI-tector
+contains a SARS-CoV-2 reference sequence (obtained from NCBI) fasta file, `NC_045512.2.fasta`, and a small example of input fastq data named `SARS2_subsampling.fastq.gz`.
+Moreover, this folder contains an example of file that can be given as input with the -r or --sgRNA_Ref option is `NC_045512.2_sgRNA.fasta`: it is obtained from the same NCBI record, and it contains only the ORF known to be expressed thorugh sgRNAs. sgRNA families found by sgDI-tector